sagifogel/Proptics/docs/src/main/mdoc/optics/prism.md

 ```

 `Prism[S, A]` means that the type `S` might contain a value of type `A`. <br/>
-A `Prism` determines whether a single value matches some set of properties, therefore, is a natural candidate for pattern-matching semantics.
+A `Prism` determines whether a single value matches some set of properties, therefore, is a natural candidate for pattern-matching semantics.</br>
+A `Prism` that does not change its focus/structure, is called `Monomorphic Prism`.

 ## Constructing Prisms